SPACER

 Designing optimal guide RNAs is a multi-objective optimization problem.
 A good guide must:

-SPACER addresses this by computing a composite score that weights multiple factors, then classifying guides into quality tiers so researchers can quickly identify the best candidates.
+SPACER addresses this by computing an assay score that weights multiple factors, then classifying guides into quality tiers so researchers can quickly identify the best candidates.

 The Analysis Pipeline